PDFBench/PDFBench/README.md

 The path to **MMSeqs DB** is `/path/to/mmseqs/DB/uniprotdb` or `/path/to/mmseqs/DB/uniprotdb_gpu`.
 **Warning:** The searching DB bulided from UniProtKB takes up about **500 GB** of disk space and runs for tens of hours, and it takes nearly **1 hour** to complete the searching of one single sequence if no GPU acceleration!

+#### 2.5.
+ESMFold
+Download ESMFold from [huggingface](https://huggingface.co/facebook/esmfold_v1), and the path to ESMFold weights is `/path/to/esmfold/weights/folder`.

 ### 3. prepare your evaluation data
-we highly recommand that you organize evaluation [data like us](./example/data/example_data.json).
+we highly recommand that you organize evaluation data like us, see `./example/data/example_data.json`.
 - `instruction`: Protein functions described in natural language
 - `reference`: Ground Truth protein sequence
 - `response`: Designed protein sequence